GDSC-RCCIIT/General-Purpose-Scripts/.github/ISSUE_TEMPLATE/Feature_Request.md

----
-name: Feature request
-about: Suggest an improvement for a script
+## Suggest an improvement for a script
----

 ### Mention the Script where you would like to have this feature added
 Name of the script where you want the feature.